ShauryaJain03/followbot_ros/readme.md

 ## Human Following Robot using ROS2

-This project implements a 4 Wheel Differential Drive QR Code Following Bot with LiDAR-based Obstacle Avoidance and Autonomous Return
+This project implements a 4 Wheel Differential Drive Human Following robot with Obstacle Avoidance and Autonomous Return

 ### Key Features:
 * ROS2 based software stack.
-* QR Code Following: Uses computer vision (YOLOv8) to detect and follow QR codes.
-* LiDAR-based Obstacle Avoidance: Avoids obstacles while following the QR code.
+* Human Following using Apriltags (tag36h11 with id=0 for following, use id=1 for other purposes)
-* Mapless and Map based Autonomous Navigation - using nav2 and slam_toolbox
+* Mapless and Map based Autonomous Navigation.

 ### Features Under Development
 * GPS waypoint navigation
-* Replace QR Codes with AprilTags for more robust detection - use tag36h11(id=0) for following and tag36h11(id=x) for other purposes (Update - Detection works, working on following)

 ### Prerequisites:
 * ROS2 Humble